echo-health/koa-prometheus-exporter/README.md

 Name: httpTimingBuckets:
 Type: Array
 Description: Override the histogram buckets used to track quantiles, this is so you can specify your own bucket configuration.
-Defaault: array produced by calling require('prom-client').exponentialBuckets(0.05, 1.3, 20)
+Default: array produced by calling require('prom-client').exponentialBuckets(0.05, 1.3, 20)
 e.g. [
   0.05,
   0.065,